 Examine the influencer's audience engagement – a factor that is more significant than their follower count.
 Though most influencers will offer this information, each brand is accountable to conduct their own research to confirm these figures.
 You can calculate engagement by dividing the number of audience interactions per post, by the total number of followers.
-Tools such as the Influencer Marketing Hub can also support businesses in obtaining influencer reviews and similar statistics.
+There are also numerous platforms that can support businesses in obtaining influencer reviews and similar statistics.

 Review Previous Collaborations

 Look into the influencer's previous brand collaborations.
 Have they worked with other businesses that compliment your company?
 Have they previously collaborated with your competitors?
 Complimentary work will undoubtedly attract a more positive response from your audience, while work with your competition could make a potential collaboration seem contradictory and inauthentic.

 Judge Their Flexibility